Philadelphia Flyers Logo

 Philadelphia Flyers Logo 1999-Present

-The Philadelphia Hockey Club now uses the same mark for visual identification as before.
-It consists of a single letter designating the city where the team is stationed.
+The Philadelphia Hockey Club now uses the same visual identification sign.
+It consists of a single letter representing the city where the team is based.
 On the right side of the symbol is a wing formed from four fragments.
-The improvised feathers are joined at the base, which forms a slightly tilted “P” leg.
-A slight shift to the right gives the emblem dynamics – as if the letter is captured in motion, in a leap forward.
-The central skylight is replaced by an orange washer surrounded by a wide white ring.
+The improvised feathers are connected at the base, forming a slightly slanted, leg-shaped “P.” A small shift to the right gives the emblem dynamics – as if the letter is captured in motion, jumping forward.
+An orange puck, surrounded by a wide white ring, replaces the central wing.

 Font and Colors